saucepan14/TPMSecuredArch/README.md

 journalctl -b | grep -i keyfile
 ```

-Should help point you in the right direction for debuging.
+Should help point you in the right direction for debugging.

 If in the future after you have had this setup working if the auto decryption does not work and prompts you for a password you should consider how much you trust the image.
 As someone could have modified it without you knowing and could have something malicious within it.
-If you do not trust the image completetly it would be best to load to a live usb (with an image that you know is safe), decrypt the drive and regenerate the EFI stub and sign it again and see if that fixes the issue.
-(This step assumes you have /boot under the encrypted partition and only /EFI is unencrypted, conatining only the EFI stub).
+If you do not trust the image completely it would be best to load to a live usb (with an image that you know is safe), decrypt the drive and regenerate the EFI stub and sign it again and see if that fixes the issue.

 ## Decrypting swap partition and hibernation.